-FFFF.
+CE.
 Warts

-Older literature describes an 80% response rate in treating warts with a relatively low dose of radiation and it is described in at least one modern text (Gunderson).
-With the availability of alternative therapy, the use of radiation should be reserved for those cases requiring treatment for which alternative, simpler therapy has been unsuccessful.
+Older literature describes an 80% response rate in treating warts with a relatively low dose of radiation.
+However, with the availability of numerous topical therapeutics and given the lack of recent supportive literature or evidence for radiation, the use of radiation is not indicated.